Skip to Content

 Children’s Health Insurance Program (CHIP)

-Health insurance is not optional — especially for children who are still growing and vulnerable to a wide range of injuries and illnesses.
+Health insurance is not optional — especially for children who are still growing and vulnerable to illness and injury.
+However, for parents with limited financial resources, private health insurance is simply a luxury they can’t afford.

 CHIP + Medicaid